splunk/public-o11y-docs/logs/lo-connect-limits.rst

    * - Maximum number of saved search queries
      - 1,000

-   * - Maximum number of logs processed for Fields Summary
+   * - Maximum number of logs processed for fields summary
      - 150,000